What Does a Data Architect Do? A Career Guide

-Like traditional architects, data architects design the blueprints organisations use for their data management systems.
+Discover the role of a data architect, the skills needed, and what you can expect to earn.

 Much like traditional architects draw up blueprints for the framework used to create structures, data architects design the blueprints that organisations use for their data management systems.
 This includes drafting a data management framework to meet business and technology requirements while ensuring data security and compliance with regulations.
-Data architects work in a variety of industries, including the technology sector, entertainment, health care, finance, and government.
+Data architects work in various industries, including the technology sector, entertainment, health care, finance, and government.

-Data architects are IT professionals who leverage their computer science and design skills to review and analyse the data infrastructure of an organisation, plan future databases, and implement solutions to store and manage data for organisations and their users.
+Data architects are IT professionals who leverage their computer science and design skills to review and analyse an organization's data infrastructure, plan future databases, and implement solutions to store and manage data for organisations and their users.

 Since almost every company uses data, data architects can work in nearly any industry, including technology, entertainment, health care, finance, and government.